 Although aspirin has many health benefits, there are questions about its frequent use and side-effects.
 First of all, the acetylsalicylic acid could cause internal or cerebral hemorrhaging.

-Many scientists debate whether this medication should be supplied solely to people with high risk of cardiovascular problems or just to healthy adults.
+Many scientists debate whether this medication should be supplied solely to people with high risk of heart problems or just to healthy adults.

 Forms of Aspirin